Nurtas Adambay: Life and career

 Nurtas Adambay was born Nurtas Abayevich Adambayev on 14 December 1981 in Dzhambul.
 Adambayev used to earn money breakdancing as a child.
 During these years, he would also visit his grandmother in the village Saudakent, Jambyl Region.
 As a result of the 1986 Jeltoqsan protests and its aftermath, Adambayev's father Abay Adambayev resigned from law enforcement.

 Adambay's grandfather Baltabay Adambayev was a notable Kazakh historian and poet.

 Adambay studied in the Kazakh Ablai Khan University and finished its political science degree with honors.
 During his studies, he became a member of the "Astana.kz" KVN team.
 The first notable work by Adambay was Nasha Kazasha (2008–2013), which was a Kazakh adaptation of Nasha Russia.
 There, he played various comedic roles and established himself as an actor.

 After the success of Nasha Kazasha, Adambay created the Nurtas Production studio, which worked on commercials, comedy shows, TV series, and feature films.
 The initial successful projects of the studio included Village Escape (2011–2013) and its sequels, as well as KZlandia.

 Bride Sabina (2014) was an exceptionally experimental project of Adambay, as he was the director, screenwriter, producer of the film, as well as the travesti actor of its eponymous main character, Bride Sabina.
 The International Film Festival for Documentary Short and Comedy Films, the Genre Celebration Film Festival, and the L’Officiel Awards, as well as the Kazakhstan Critics' Choice Awards rewarded Bride Sabina with its highest awards.
 Bride Sabina later went on to have sequels of its own, including Bride Sabina 2 (2016) and Bride Sabina 3 (2020).
 Another notable travesti role of Adambay was his role as the main character of Matchmakers (2018).
 After the Bride Sabina trilogy ended, Adambay refused to play any more female characters.

 Outside of comedic films, Adambay's works also included dramas, most notably Taraz (2016) and Elevator (2018).

 In the 2020s, Adambay created the Nuradam YouTube podcast, where he would discuss the Quran with other Muslim personalities.

+In August 2026, it was revealed that Adambay and his family have been living in the United States.
+Described by him as initially a temporary stay, he claims to now live there permanently.
+His prior opposition to LGBTQ representation did not stop his from living in Los Angeles, California, where he "saw no LGBTQ propaganda".
+He has since been producing AI-generated films.